Digital Learning Initiative

 Leaders Forum is a conference style leadership development program specifically designed to address the most pressing policy, procedural, and leadership development needs of the UNLV academic administration community.

 Through the generosity of UNLV supporters in the Las Vegas business and philanthropic community, two types of professorships — Lincy Professorships and Angel Scholars — have been created to promote and support the excellent research and educational contributions of prominent UNLV faculty.

-One of the key roles of the provost is identifying and developing campus leaders who are capable of guiding the university toward its identified goals.
-This initiative will take the form of a Leadership Development Program, one aspect of which is the Leadership Development Academy.
+One of the key roles of the Provost is identifying and developing campus leaders who are capable of guiding the University toward its identified goals.
+The Leadership Development Academy is a proactive, inclusive, and engaged approach to the development of future leaders at UNLV.

 Geologists, engineers, and others at UNLV are currently undertaking active research that directly links with the goal of increased lithium production in Nevada, linking with a drive to ensure that the lithium-ion batteries produced within the state are produced in a sustainable and environmentally friendly manner.
 More about lithium research.

 Cybersecurity at UNLV